×

 If you have not spent a lot of time in Dublin, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Dublin can be a great investment, as the city is a vibrant and growing hub for business and culture.
 However, it is important to consider the cost of living in Dublin, as well as the availability of housing, before making a decision.
 Renting a home in Dublin can be a great option for those who are not ready to commit to a long-term purchase, or who are looking for a more flexible living situation.
 Additionally, renting can be a great way to get to know the city and its neighborhoods before making a larger investment.
-Ultimately, the decision to buy or rent a home in Dublin should be based on individual needs and preferences," said one person in Dublin.
+Ultimately, the decision to buy or rent a home in Dublin should be based on individual needs and preferences," explained one person living in Dublin, Ireland.

 What do I need to know when buying property in Dublin?